oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of `product_version` in one Path with `product_version_range`
 <use-of-product-version-in-one-path-with-product-version-range>
 For each `full_product_name_t` element under `$.product_tree.branches`,
-it MUST be tested that only one of the branch categories `product_version` and `product_version_range` is used along the path leading to the `full_product_name_t` element.
+it SHALL be tested that only one of the branch categories `product_version` and `product_version_range` is used along the path leading to the `full_product_name_t` element.